dev-Mjollnir/Turkish-Plate-Code-Inqury/README.md

 > loglar log.json içinde tutulmuştur
 ------
 ## Description in English
-.Net 5.0 is required for project.
+.Net 5.0 is required for project.\
+In this project, you can inqury the city by plate code and also watch live the history of inqury.

 ## Used Technologies